coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 A deity can use this ability to create any kind of creature that does not have a divine rank.
-The deity can create a creature with class levels, but never with more class levels than the deity has itself or the deity's divine rank, whichever is lower.
+The deity can create a creature with class levels, but never with more class levels than the deity has itself or the deity’s divine rank, whichever is lower.

 **Rest:** The deity must convert a considerable amount of its own energy into a creature, which always leaves the deity impaired.
-The deity must rest for 10 minutes ×the creature's Hit Dice ×the creature's Challenge Rating for each creature created, with a minimum of 10 minutes per creature.
+The deity must rest for 10 minutes ×the creature’s Hit Dice ×the creature’s Challenge Rating for each creature created, with a minimum of 10 minutes per creature.
 If the creature has class levels, each level counts as an additional Hit Die.